Own-Data-Privateer/hoardy-web/tool/README.md

   --root-url-prefix 'https://archiveofourown.org/works/30186441'
 ```

-See the documentation for the `--root-*` options below for more info and more `--root-*` variants.

-`hoardy-web` loads (indexes) `WRR` files pretty fast, so if you are running from an SSD, you can totally feed it years of `WRR` files and then only mirror a couple of URLs, and it will take a couple of seconds to finish anyway, since only a couple of files will get `scrub`bed.
+The `--root-*` options have exactly the same syntax and semantics as the normal input filtering options, except they start with `--root-` prefix, and instead of making `hoardy-web` accept reqres satisfying them as inputs, they make `hoardy-web mirror` queue such reqres for `mirror`ing at the initial `depth` of `0`.

-There is also `--depth` option, which works similarly to `wget`'s `--level` option in that it will follow all jump (`a href`) and action links accessible with no more than `--depth` browser navigations from recursion `--root-*`s and then `mirror` all those URLs (and their requisites) too.
+An yes, there is also `--depth` option, which works similarly to `wget`'s `--level` option in that it will follow all jump (`a href`) and action links accessible with no more than `--depth` browser navigations from recursion `--root-*`s and then `mirror` all those URLs and their requisites too.

 When using `--root-*` options, `--remap-open` works exactly like `wget`'s `--convert-links` in that it will only remap the URLs that are going to be mirrored and will keep the rest as-is.
-Similarly, `--remap-closed` will consider only the URLs reachable from the `--root-*`s in no more that `--depth` jumps as available.
+Similarly, `--remap-semi` and `--remap-closed` will consider only the URLs reachable from the `--root-*`s in no more that `--depth` jumps as available.

+Unlike most other sub-commands of `hoardy-web` which set no default filters, `mirror` runs with implied `--ignore-some-inputs` and `--skip-some-indexed` options which set some useful default input and root filters.
+This can be disabled with `--index-all-inputs` and/or `--queue-all-indexed`, which can useful when using `mirror` to do weird things with custom `--expr`s, with the default `--expr`s, using these options is likely to produce a broken mirror, unless you add some specific filters manually.
+See the documentation all of those options below for more info.

+Also, note, that `hoardy-web` loads (indexes) `WRR` files pretty fast, so if you are running from an SSD, you can totally feed it years of `WRR` files and then only mirror a couple of URLs, and it will finish pretty quickly anyway.

 ### Prioritize some files over others

-By default, files are read, queued, and then mirrored in the order they are specified on the command line, in lexicographic file system walk order when an argument is a directory.
+By default, files are read, queued, and then `mirror`ed in the order they are specified on the command line, in lexicographic file system walk order when an argument is a directory.
 (See `--paths-*` and `--walk-*` options below if you want to change this.)

 However, the above rule does not apply to page requisites, those are always (with or without `--root-*`, regardless of `--paths-*` and `--walk-*` options) get mirrored just after their parent `HTML` document gets parsed and before that document gets written to disk.